Double album: Triple album

-Among the first successful triple albums (or triple records) were Woodstock: Music from the Original Soundtrack and More, released August 15, 1970, and George Harrison's All Things Must Pass, released November 27, 1970.
-A triple album may be live, such as The Band's The Last Waltz (1978) and Led Zeppelin's How the West Was Won (2003); or a compilation of an artist's work, such as Stevie Wonder's retrospective anthology Looking Back.
-Yes's live album Yessongs was made a triple album owing to its inclusion of many of the band's longer compositions.
-With the longer time available on compact disc, many albums that spanned three vinyl discs are able to fit on two compact discs (an example being Nine Inch Nails' The Fragile).
+Among the first successful triple albums (or triple records) were the live album Woodstock: Music from the Original Soundtrack and More released on August 15, 1970, and the studio album George Harrison's All Things Must Pass released on November 27, 1970.
+A triple album may be live, such as The Band's The Last Waltz (1978) and Led Zeppelin's How the West Was Won (2003) or a compilation of an artist's work, such as Stevie Wonder's retrospective anthology Looking Back.
+Yes's live album Yessongs (1972) was made a triple album owing to its inclusion of many of the band's longer compositions.
+With the longer time available on compact disc, many albums that spanned three vinyl discs are able to fit on two compact discs (for example, Nine Inch Nails' The Fragile (1999)).

 Triple albums are released across genres, including punk with The Clash's Sandinista!; alternative rock with Pearl Jam's 11/6/00 – Seattle, Washington; and mainstream pop with Prince's Emancipation.

 Frank Sinatra's Trilogy: Past Present Future was originally released as a three LP set in 1980.
 Compact disc pressings of the album combine the triple vinyl set onto two CDs, with "Past" and "Present" taking up the first disc.

-The first triple hip-hop album was American Hunger by New York City rap artist MF Grimm which was released in 2006.
-It contains 20 songs on each disc.

-American hip hop artist Lupe Fiasco's canceled third studio album release LupEND would have been a triple album, composed of discs titled "Everywhere", "Nowhere", and "Down Here".